seizadi/chef-openstack-testing-stack/README.md

 $ chef exec rake multi_nova     # Multi-Nova-networking Controller and 3 Compute nodes
 ```

-If you spin up one of the multi-node builds, you'll have four machines `controller`,`compute1`,`compute2`, and `compute3`.
-They all live on the
+NOTE: If you spin up one of the multi-node builds, you'll have four machines `controller`,`compute1`,`compute2`, and `compute3`.
-`192.168.100.x` network so keep that in mind.
-If you'd like to take this and change it around, whatever you decide your controller
-node to be change anything that has the `192.168.100.60` address to that.

-NOTE: We also have plans to split out the `multi-neutron-network-node` cluster also so the network node is it's own machine.
-This is also `still not complete`.
+The first pass will fail, you need setup the correct interface in the multi_nova or multi_neutron files.
+The output will show a list of available interfaces.
+There are two places to change, look for <put your interface device name here>.
+For Windows 7, open the Control Panel, Network and Internet, Network Connections.
+Look in the Connectivity column for a row with "Internet access", and use the "Device Name".
+For example, "Intel(R) Centrino(R) Advanced-N 6205".
+For Mac, ...TODO...
+For Linux, ...TODO...

 ### Access the Controller